 The benefits of this add-on are that your members can pay once and then grant access to the membership site as they see fit.
 It can also remove you from the process of creating new accounts and managing access.

-Another avenue that the corporate add-on opens up is the ability to create business-to-business membership products.
+The corporate add-on also allows you to create B2B membership products.
 Your corporate members can then offer your membership content to their clients as part of their service.

 Essentially, with the MemberPress Corporate Accounts add-on, one user can sign up for an account that allows a group of people to access your content, all managed by the original parent account.
-As each sub-member gets their own account, this is an efficient alternative to account sharing and other imperfect solutions that might have arisen otherwise.
+As each sub-member gets their own account, this is an efficient alternative to account sharing and other complicated solutions.

 How Does the MemberPress Corporate Accounts Add-on Work?